postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configurable-rules-overview.md

 * Configure the [API Governance rules](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) that Postman applies to your API definition.
 * Configure the [API Security rules](/docs/api-governance/configurable-rules/configuring-api-security-rules/) that Postman applies to your API definition and requests.
-* Create [custom rules](/docs/api-governance/configurable-rules/spectral/) for API Governance and API Security and add them to your configured rules.
+* Create [custom rules](/docs/api-governance/configurable-rules/spectral/) and add them to your team's configured rules.